Bernardtm/golang/README.md

 # golang
 Golang study

+* Basics part was based and copied from w3schools tutorial

 # What is Go?
 Go is a cross-platform, open source programming language Go can be used to create high-performance applications